Malcolm Danare

+Career

 Malcolm Danare had never been in front of a camera before he played the role that earned him a Golden Globe nomination.
 This debut role was Poteete in Paramount Pictures’ movie The Lords of Discipline, for which he was nominated for Best Newcomer.
 Danare's next film for Paramount was the iconic Flashdance.

 Malcolm went on to star and co-star in a diverse collection of films: Mel Brooks’s Robin Hood: Men in Tights, Walter Hill’s Crossroads, Amy Heckerling’s European Vacation, Michael Dinner’s Heaven Help Us (aka Catholic Boys), Bob Clark and Mark Herrier’s Popcorn, and John Carpenter’s horror classic Christine.
 Malcolm also co-starred in Columbia Pictures’ Godzilla and its animated television series.

 From 2004 to 2006, Malcolm recurred in the hit CBS series CSI: Miami playing the villain Ned Ostroff.

 In 2008, Malcolm wrote the critically acclaimed play, In Heat.

 In 2014, Malcolm starred in Smothered, a horror farce directed by John Schneider.
 He co-starred in American Justice, a crime drama, and The Martini Shot, a wacky comedy.

 In addition to acting, Danare has also recently discovered he has a knack for producing.
 He produced several films set to be released in 2016: The Summerland Project, a futuristic science fiction piece; The Taker, a modern-day horror film; and WTF (World Thumb-Wrestling Federation), a comedy spoof.
 He also co-starred in the latter two.

 As a voiceover actor, Malcolm currently plays Kipling in the hit cartoon series Monster High.
 He is also the voice of Tiny in Nickelodeon's Ever After High.